Concentrating at school

 Being able to concentrate and focus for sustained periods is a skill that children will need to develop in order to make the most of their education.

-School days can last for six hours or more depending on the Key Stage that children are in and the individual timetables of their school.
+School days can last for six hours or more, depending on the Key Stage that children are in and the individual timetable of their school.

-There are several things which parents can do to improve children's concentration during the school day, which should have the added benefit of improving their overall focus.
+There are several things that parents can do to improve their children's concentration during the school day, which should have the added benefit of improving their overall focus.

 Start the day with a good breakfast

-Before children set off for school, ensuring that they have a filling breakfast based on foods that release energy slowly could help them stay alert throughout the school day.
+Before children set off for school, make sure they had a filling breakfast based on foods that slowly release energy slowly over time.
+This has been proven to help children stay alert throughout the school day.

-A review by researchers at King's College London (2009) found that having a bowl of cereal at the start of the day helps to reduce a decline in performance later in the day by more than 50%.
+In fact, a review by researchers at King's College London found that having a bowl of cereal at the start of the day helps to reduce a decline in performance later in the day by more than 50%.

 Putting the right resources in place